rfo909/CFT/doc/Doc.md

 CFT has a complete system for providing help on all aspects of the language.
 It falls into two categories:

-1. getting help about built-in functions and objects
+1. getting help about built-in global functions and object functions
 2. showing script function code
+3. information on internals (statements, expressions and shell-like commands)

 ## Global functions